kundan645/Nova-OS/README.md

 ## 🌟 Overview

-NEXUS AI OS is an intelligent AI employee designed for small and medium-sized businesses.
+NovaOS is an intelligent AI employee designed for small and medium-sized businesses.

-Instead of using multiple software solutions for billing, inventory, analytics, customer support, and payments, NEXUS combines everything into one AI-powered platform.
+Instead of using multiple software solutions for billing, inventory, analytics, customer support, and payments, NovaOS combines everything into one AI-powered platform.

 The system helps business owners make smarter decisions, automate repetitive tasks, and interact with their business using natural language and voice.